jae686/srl-tutorials/03_first_sprite/03_sprites.md

 ```

+> [!TIP]
-Dont be scared by the function argument list!
-Since the last 3 arguments are optional, we can start using this function by providing
+> Don't be intimidated by the function argument list!
+Since the last 3 arguments are optional, we can start using this function by providing only 2 arguments :

 - `texture` is the textureIndex returned by `SRL::VDP1::TryLoadTexture` ,
 - `location` is a Vector3D with X and Y locations and  for Z sorting.

 And then we pass the textureIndex and location vector into `SRL::Scene2D::DrawSprite` :